explosion/projects/tutorials/spancat_food_ingredients/README.md

 <!-- SPACY PROJECT: AUTO-GENERATED DOCS START (do not remove) -->

-# 🪐 spaCy Project: Spancat annotation in Prodigy
+# 🪐 spaCy Project: Span Categorization in Prodigy

-This project showcases how to use Prodigy to annotate data for the Spancat component
+This project shows how to use Prodigy to annotate data for the spancat component

 ## 📋 project.yml